rodekruis/netflow-rank/README.md

-# Concordance & Discordance Calculator
+# Netflow Rank

-Create a rank by computing pairwise concordance and discordance matrices.
+Create a netflow rank by computing pairwise concordance and discordance matrices.

 ## Features